-All of the above are the basic required skillset and you can pick and choose items from that list.
+All of the above are the basic required skill sets and you can pick and choose items from that list.
 You can learn some of these in a package in some online training courses on Full stack web development.

-GitLab- It is a web-based DevOps tool.
-Originally written in Ruby.
+GitLab- It is a web-based DevOps tool originally written in Ruby.
 The current technology stack includes Go, Ruby on Rails and VueJS.

 Slack- This is a cloud-based team collaboration software.
 You can integrate or build your own app with Slack.

 Trello- It is a list-making application.
 It is web-based and very easy to use.
 It is highly flexible and can be used for project and task management.